FlexMonkey/ParticleLab/README.md

 ![http://flexmonkey.co.uk/swift/IMG_0699.PNG](http://flexmonkey.co.uk/swift/IMG_0699.PNG)

 This is the most highly optimised version of my Swift and Metal particles system; managing over 40 fps with four million particles and four gravity wells.
-It manages this by rendering to a CAMetalLayer rather than converting a texture to a UIImage and by passing in four particle definitions per step with a float4x4 rather than a particle struct.
+It manages this by rendering to a MetalKit MTKView rather than converting a texture to a UIImage and by passing in four particle definitions per step with a float4x4 rather than a particle struct.

 You can read about these recent changes at my blog:

+* A First Look at Metal for OS X: http://flexmonkey.blogspot.co.uk/2015/06/a-first-look-at-metal-for-os-x-el.html
 * CAMetalLayer work: http://flexmonkey.blogspot.co.uk/2015/03/swift-metal-four-million-particles-on.html
 * Use of float4x4: http://flexmonkey.blogspot.co.uk/2015/03/mind-blowing-metal-four-million.html